 If you have been the one providing care, it can be hard to step back and let someone else do that.
 It is a blessing that families trust us with the most important thing in their lives and we honor that.

 We encourage families to make sure their loved one is involved and allow them to make as many decisions as possible.
 When working with Assisted Living residents the resident is usually the one driving the decision and making that choice.
-Even with a move to Memory Care Assisted Living, there are opportunities to involve your loved one as much as you can to help make the transition smoother.
+Even with a move to our memory care homes, there are opportunities to involve your loved one as much as you can to help make the transition smoother.

 What about someone whose loved one is moving to Long Term Care?